Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 We do not sell, rent, or share your mobile phone number with third parties for their marketing purposes.
 We may share your SMS data with:

+Mobile opt-in information won't be shared with third parties for marketing purposes.

 **Service Providers:** Third-party SMS platform providers who help us deliver messages **Legal Requirements:** When required by law, regulation, or legal process **Business Transfers:** In connection with a merger, acquisition, or sale of business assets